fogus/spiel/wurfelspiel/pentwr/README.markdown

 Preparation
 ===========

 Each player gets 10 dice of differing colors, however a single color can be used if desired.
+Once the dice have been allocated, each player rolls all of the dice at the same time.
+The numbers rolled will constitute the values available for play.

 Goal
 ====